Skip to main content Skip to footer

 2. Preserve the injury/kill site.
 Do not move, destroy or dispose of the carcass(es) or evidence until the investigator agrees it/they can be disposed of or destroyed.
 An exception may be made if this contravenes Ontario Regulation 106/09 of the Nurtrient Management Act, 2002It is strongly suggested that upon discovery, Owners document the predatory event by taking clear photographs and notes of the carcass and kill site that can be submitted in addition to the photographs taken by the Investigator

-further suffering.
+3. If an animal sustained an injury, immediately seek veterinary care or other humane treatment options to prevent further suffering.
 Veterinary care costs are eligible under this program up to the Fair Market Value of the livestock.
-All
+All receipts and invoices should be saved and submitted with the application.

-Township of North Kawartha Contacts
+Township of North Kawartha Predation Investigators:

 Email